Justine Cain

-Justine Michelle Andrews (née Cain; born 17 November 1987) is an English actress, best known for her roles of Charlie in Some Girls from 2012 to 2014 and Carly in Edge of Heaven in 2014.
+Justine Michelle Andrews (née Cain; born 17 November 1987) is an English actress, best known for her roles of Charlie in the BBC sitcom Some Girls between 2012 and 2014 and Carly in the ITV sitcom Edge of Heaven in 2014.

 Career

 Cain began her acting career in 2005, appearing in an episode of Doctors as Louisa Stevens.
 She then went on to play the recurring role of Katie Rex in The Inbetweeners between 2008 and 2009.
 In 2012, she was cast as Charlie in the BBC Three series Some Girls, the leader of the "Pretties" clique.
 In 2014, she starred as Carly in the ITV comedy Edge of Heaven.
 Cain has gone on to appear in further episodes of Doctors in 2015 and 2018 respectively.
 In 2023, she played Hilary in the ITV series Three Little Birds.
+In 2025, she appeared in Murder Before Evensong as Tanya the Travel Agent.